Worldwide Locations:

 Liability:

 The owner has unlimited personal liability for all debts and obligations of the business.
-This means that personal assets can be used to satisfy business debts.
+This means personal assets may be used to satisfy business liabilities.

 Register a Company in Egypt